-Here is an example for a manufacturing business
+Here is an example of a manufacturing business

-- Majority of site visitors use older browsers on desktop
+- The majority of site visitors use older browsers on desktop

-- Goal of the site is to get more phone calls
+- The goal of the site is to get more phone calls

 - Visitors are not very web savvy and frequent other industry blogs that use muted color tones.
 Very industrial looking sites